badlydrawnrob/anki/source/themes/cards/missing/missing.md

 ## ✎ Markdown

 Generate with Pandoc.
 Add the resulting code to `★ Key point (code block or image)`, making sure to add the cloze fields that you need (for instance, all of the commented answers below).
-You'll need to toggle the visual editor and add your cloze fields there.
+You'll need to `Toggle HTML Editor ⌘⇧X` (`‹›`) and add your cloze fields in the rich text preview.

 ```python
 [0, 20] # >= 0, <= 20